OpenDDS/OpenDDS/docs/devguide/quality_of_service.rst

 The ``LIVELINESS`` policy controls when and how the service determines whether participants are alive, meaning they are still reachable and active.
 The kind member setting indicates whether liveliness is asserted automatically by the service or manually by the specified entity.
 A setting of ``AUTOMATIC_LIVELINESS_QOS`` means that the service will send a liveliness indication if the participant has not sent any network traffic for the lease_duration.
-The ``MANUAL_BY_PARTICIPANT_LIVELINESS_QOS`` or ``MANUAL_BY_TOPIC_LIVELINESS_QOS`` setting means the specified entity (data writer for the “by topic” setting or domain participant for the “by participant” setting) must either write a sample or manually assert its liveliness within a specified heartbeat interval.
+The ``MANUAL_BY_PARTICIPANT_LIVELINESS_QOS`` or ``MANUAL_BY_TOPIC_LIVELINESS_QOS`` setting means the specified entity (data writer for the "by topic" setting or domain participant for the "by participant" setting) must either write a sample or manually assert its liveliness within a specified heartbeat interval.
 The desired heartbeat interval is specified by the lease_duration member.
 The default lease duration is a pre-defined infinite value, which disables any liveliness testing.

-To manually assert liveliness without publishing a sample, the application must call the ``assert_liveliness()`` operation on the data writer (for the “by topic” setting) or on the domain participant (for the “by participant” setting) within the specified heartbeat interval.
+To manually assert liveliness without publishing a sample, the application must call the ``assert_liveliness()`` operation on the data writer (for the "by topic" setting) or on the domain participant (for the "by participant" setting) within the specified heartbeat interval.

 Data writers specify (*offer*) their own liveliness criteria and data readers specify (*request*) the desired liveliness of their writers.
 Writers that are not heard from within the lease duration (either by writing a sample or by asserting liveliness) cause a change in the ``LIVELINESS_CHANGED_STATUS`` communication status and notification to the application (e.g., by calling the data reader listener’s ``on_liveliness_changed()`` callback operation or by signaling any related wait sets).